Are the things you're eating not keeping you full? Do you want to reduce your overall calorie intake?

-Below are 11 simple ways to add more protein in your diet.
+Below are 11 simple ways to add more protein to your diet.

 First thing's first—start your day right.
 Make yourself a protein shake.
 It's the quickest way to satisfy your hunger when time isn't on your side.
 You can even throw in an egg white for an extra boost.